ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 - If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will tell you it isn't supported and won't run.
 - If your desktop environment isn't detected correctly even though you are on GNOME, the script will ask if you want to continue anyway.
 - pop-up blur is not implemented yet (do it manually).
+- Dynamic blur need to be configured manually for dock if you are discomfort with the static blur on pop-up autohide dock config.